Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 Yahaira was rescued by the White and/or Blue Nation and allowed to live as long as she wore her limiter.

+Makkusu uses a solar sail to get to the moon

+Makkusu created the virus that eventualy becomes a feature of CSDs that allowed him to record and broadcast all Cybervators that comes in contact with the Virus.
+This becomes the beginings of the 2 way panopticon created within the future CNS as Makkusu virus not only effects Cybervators but his self as well.
+This is how he slowly exposes the war to world and at the same time gains more followers.

+At first only cybervators of the Red Nation and those affiliated with them are exposed but this changes thanks to maybe spike who does not want to be left with a world controled by one nation as competion between the Blue and Red Nation is how he made his money.
+He then takes it upon his self to be the one that exposes the Blue Nation for manipulating and sometimes black mailing Cybervators.

 ## Plot
 Most Cybervators don’t know they are fighting a war for citizens as far as they know they are merely defending citizens from Cyber.Beast.
-Which is true considering the fact that it is another cybervators welding the Cyber.Beast they are fighting.
+Which is true considering the fact that it is another cybervators weilding the Cyber.Beast they are fighting.

 Citizens also don’t know about this war that is until a Scientist named Makkusu wants to more than just build tech to aid the Cybervators but wants to fight with them as well.